QubesOS/qubes-doc/user/common-tasks/pci-devices.md

 ## Attaching Devices Using the GUI ##

-The qube settings for a VM offers the "Devices"-tab.
+The PedOS VM settings for a VM offers the "Devices"-tab.
-There you can attach PCI-devices to a qube.
+There you can attach PCI-devices to a PedOS VM.

- 1. To reach the settings of any qube either
+ 1. To reach the settings of any PedOS VM either

-     - Press Alt+F3 to open the application finder, type in the VM name, select the "![appmenu]\[VM-name\]: Qube Settings" menu entry and press enter or click "Launch"!
+     - Press Alt+F3 to open the application finder, type in the VM name, select the "![appmenu]\[VM-name\]: PedOS VM Settings" menu entry and press enter or click "Launch"!
-     - Select the VM in Qube Manager and click the settings-button or right-click the VM and select `Qube settings`.
+     - Select the VM in PedOS VM Manager and click the settings-button or right-click the VM and select `PedOS VM settings`.
      - Click the Domain Manager, hover the VM you want to attach a device to and select "settings" in the additional menu. (only running VMs!)

  2. Select the "Devices" tab on the top bar.
- 3. Select a device you want to attach to the qube and click the single arrow right! (`>`)
+ 3. Select a device you want to attach to the PedOS VM and click the single arrow right! (`>`)
  4. You're done.
-    If everything worked out, once the qube boots (or reboots if it's running) it will start with the pci device attached.
+    If everything worked out, once the PedOS VM boots (or reboots if it's running) it will start with the pci device attached.
  5. In case it doesn't work out, first try disabling memory-balancing in the settings ("Advanced" tab).
     If that doesn't help, read on to learn how to disable the strict reset requirement!